Standard DVD Case

 - UV coated CD-Rs

-- Full color wrap around DVD case cover
+- Full color, digitally printed wrap around DVD case cover

 - Clear or black case options